 If you’re thinking about taking your dog abroad, I’d highly recommend you do it by car.

 By far the quickest and easiest way of getting to France is by Eurotunnel.
 It’s the only way to cross the Channel that allows you to stay in the car with your dog for the whole journey, and even better it only takes 35 minutes!

 On your outbound journey to France, you’ll just need to take your dog to the Pet Reception located at the entrance of the Passenger Terminal Building to have their paperwork checked.
 It’s really well signposted so just follow the signs!
-Once they’re checked in, you can pop over to the brilliant pet exercise area, complete with agility course, poo bags/bins and water.
+You’ll be handed a microchip scanner to scan your dog and they will cross check this with the paperwork.
+Once they’re checked in, you can pop to the brilliant pet exercise area, complete with agility course, poo bags/bins and water.
 We were so impressed with this and it was a great spot for Poppy to have a leg stretch before boarding our train.

 Get your car France-ready

 France has some quite particular requirements for travelling in the country and it’s worth making sure you have all of the below items before you travel.
 French police are notorious for stopping foreign cars and slapping you with a hefty fine if you’re not carrying these items!

 - Breathalysers (NF approved)

 - Hi-vis jackets/vests for each passenger in the vehicle

 - Headlamp deflectors

 - First aid kit